normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DotNetDynamoDBDataModel.md

 ## Query a user's TODO List

-The QueryAsync returns back a **AsyncSearch** object.
-This object can be used to get a page of data over an over again by calling the **GetNextSetAsync**.
+The QueryAsync returns back an **AsyncSearch** object.
+This object can be used to get a page of data over and over again by calling the **GetNextSetAsync**.
 Since we want all of the lists for the user we can skip dealing with pagination and call **GetRemainingAsync** to get all of the lists.